JebGriffin85/basefstack/notes.md

 reset functionality to delete score, hints, and start over - no bc they could use all hints then restart? fun mode - randoms levels for unauth users or users who arent playing main game, hints disabled

+speed and tempo do not matter, as long as order is correct